modernice/goes/docs/tutorial/10-projections.md

 The ProductCatalog applies events one by one — each event has its own handler.
 This works, but notice how the appliers essentially duplicate the aggregate's state logic.
 Every time you add a new event to the Product aggregate, you also need to add a handler to the projection.

 A simpler alternative: when events arrive, fetch the full aggregate from the event store and replace the entire read model.
-No per-event handlers needed.

 ### Order Summaries